Essential Thrombocytosis

 Another JAK inhibitor, fedratinib, is indicated for adults with intermediate-2 or high-risk post–essential thrombocythemia myelofibrosis.
 Fedratinib is a selective JAK2 inhibitor.[52]

 The investigational drug imetelstat, a telomerase inhibitor, has shown promise in the treatment of essential thrombocytosis.
-In a phase II trial that included18 patients in whom prior treatments had been ineffective or had caused unacceptable side effects from, all 18 had hematologic responses, and 16 patients had a complete hematologic response; most patients also demonstrated a molecular response.[41]
+In a phase II trial that included 18 patients in whom prior treatments had been ineffective or had caused unacceptable adverse effects, all 18 had hematologic responses, and 16 had a complete hematologic response; most patients also demonstrated a molecular response.[54]

 Surgical Care

-Patients with essential thrombocytosis (primary thrombocythemia) undergoing surgery are at increased risk for bleeding and thrombosis.
-Administer cytoreductive therapy to decrease the platelet count to the reference range before surgery.
+Patients with essential thrombocytosis who undergo surgery are at increased risk for bleeding and thrombosis.
+When indicated, administer cytoreductive therapy to decrease the platelet count to the reference range before surgery.
 Avoid splenectomy because it can markedly increase the platelet count and the risk of both hemorrhagic and thrombotic events.

 Medication Summary